GlyndenOpSec/AI-Prompts/Flashcard-game.md

    ii)  At least 2 of the options should be "plausible" iii) Only 1 answer can be correct
    c) Each question should have:
-   i)   a 40% chance of being difficulty from 8 to 10 ii)  a 30% chance of having a difficulty of 5 to 7 iii) a 30% chance of having a difficulty from 1 to 5
+   i)   a 40% chance of having a difficulty rating from 8 to 10 ii)  a 30% chance of having a difficulty rating from 5 to 7 iii) a 30% chance of having a difficulty rating from 1 to 5
    d) Tell the User the question difficulty.
    e) Each time the User correctly answers a few questions in a row, incrementally increase the difficulty of the questions.
    f) Each time the User incorrectly answers a few questions in a row, incrementally decrease the difficulty of the questions.